flutter/devtools/packages/devtools_extensions/README.md

 Extend Dart & Flutter's developer tool suite,
 [Dart DevTools](https://docs.flutter.dev/tools/devtools/overview), with a custom tool for your package.

-DevTools' extension framework allows you to build a tool for your Dart package that can leverage existing frameworks and utilities from DevTools (VM service connection, theming, shared widgets, utilities, etc.).
-When an app is connected to DevTools that depends on your package, your extension will show up in its own DevTools tab:
+DevTools' extension framework allows you to add your custom tab to the DevTools application by creating a Dart package that leverage frameworks and utilities from DevTools (like VM service connection, theming, shared widgets, utilities, etc.).
+When an app, that depends on your package,  is connected to DevTools, your extension will show up in its own DevTools tab:

 ![Example devtools extension](_readme_images/example_devtools_extension.png)